Economic history of the United States: Colonial economy

-The colonies depended on Britain for many finished goods, partly because laws such as the Navigation Act 1660 prohibited making many types of finished goods in the colonies.
+The colonies depended on Britain for a number of finished goods, partly because laws such as the Navigation Act 1660 prohibited making many types of finished goods in the colonies.
 These laws achieved the intended purpose of creating a trade surplus for Britain.
 The colonial balance of trade in goods heavily favored Britain; however, American shippers offset roughly half of the goods trade deficit with revenues earned by shipping between ports within the British Empire.

 The largest non-agricultural segment was ship building, which was from 5 to 20% of total employment.
 About 45% of American made ships were sold to foreigners.

 Exports and related services accounted for about one-sixth of income in the decade before revolution.
 Just before the revolution, tobacco was about a quarter of the value of exports.
 Also at the time of the revolution the colonies produced about 15% of world iron, although the value of exported iron was small compared to grains and tobacco.
 The mined American iron ores at that time were not large deposits and were not all of high quality; however, the huge forests provided adequate wood for making charcoal.
 Wood in Britain was becoming scarce and coke was beginning to be substituted for charcoal; however, coke made inferior iron.
 Britain encouraged colonial production of pig and bar iron, but banned construction of new colonial iron fabrication shops in 1750; however, the ban was mostly ignored by the colonists.

 Settlement was sparse during the colonial period and transportation was severely limited by lack of improved roads.
 Towns were located on or near the coasts or navigable inland waterways.
-Even on improved roads, which were rare during the colonial period, wagon transport was very expensive.
+Even on improved roads, which were rare during the colonial period, wagon transport was expensive.
 Economical distance for transporting low value agricultural commodities to navigable waterways varied but was limited to something on the order of less than 25 miles.
 In the few small cities and among the larger plantations of South Carolina, and Virginia, some necessities and virtually all luxuries were imported in return for tobacco, rice, and indigo exports.